Gargron/zeon/README.md

 ## Dependencies

+Software:

+* A [Redis](http://redio.io) server for sessions and caching
+* [Beanstalkd](http://kr.github.com/beanstalkd/) for queued jobs such as notifications, e-mails et cetera

-We provide a Gemspec file, so all you need to get the ball rolling is to
+Gems: We provide a Gemspec file, so all you need to get the ball rolling is to

     bundle install

-For caching support a Redis server is required.

 ## What it can do